THE Huws Gray Alliance is the second tier of the Welsh football pyramid for clubs from north and mid-Wales.

 Rhayader Town, Rhos Aelwyd and Rhydymwyn were promoted, while Berriew, Bethesda Athletic, Caernarfon Town, Denbigh Town, Gresford Athletic, Holyhead Hotspur, Lex XI, Llanfairpwll, Llangollen Town and Mold Alexandra were all relegated from the Alliance into tier three leagues.

-Caersws, Cefn Druids, Conwy United, Flint Town United, Llangefni Town, Porthmadog and Rhayader are all former members of the Welsh Premier/League of Wales.
+Caernarfon Town, Caersws, Cefn Druids, Conwy Borough (as Conwy United), Flint Town United, Holywell Town, Mold Alexandra, Porthmadog, Prestatyn Town and Rhayader Town are all former members of the Welsh Premier/League of Wales.